Probate Q&A Series

 5. Prepare for Court Hearings

 If mediation fails or the contestant refuses to negotiate, the court will schedule a hearing.
 Arrive prepared to present evidence and witness testimony.
-The judge will decide on will validity, heirship, and property distribution.
+The court will decide on will validity, heirship, and property distribution.

 6. Obtain and Record the Court Order